synlp/.github/README.md

 |Pronoun-Coref|[Incorporating Context and External Knowledge for Pronoun Coreference Resolution](https://aclanthology.org/N19-1093/)|[link](https://github.com/HKUST-KnowComp/Pronoun-Coref)|English|
 |Visual_PCR|[What You See is What You Get: Visual Pronoun Coreference Resolution in Dialogues](https://aclanthology.org/D19-1516/)|[link](https://github.com/HKUST-KnowComp/Visual_PCR)|English|

+[Pronoun-Coref](https://github.com/HKUST-KnowComp/Pronoun-Coref) is the best model to start with.

 ## Aspect-level Sentiment Analysis